Power-Lab/PNAS_Modeling_Institutions_2024/README.md

 # Reproducing EEO results

 There exist two ways of reproducing the results.
-One is to run the model in a TORQUE environment, and the other is to run in local machines.
+One is to run the model in a TORQUE environment, and the other is to run on a local machine.

 To run the model in TORQUE, make sure that Julia and Gurobi are installed.
 Put folders `data` and `model` in the same directory, and then submit either of two bash files in `model/batch`.